Physical Spirituality

 Chapter 15: The Unsung Virtues of Sublimation

-When presented with an unavoidable architective obstacle, our natural reaction is to try and forcibly overcome it, to disrupt it so that we will be free to penetrate it and perhaps harness its constituent objects to our cause, if that is our intention.
+When presented with an unavoidable architective obstacle, our natural reaction is to try and forcibly overcome it, to disrupt it so that we will be free to penetrate it and perhaps harness its resources to our cause, if that is our intention.

 But there is another, subtler way to achieve this (though it is not always appropriate).
 If instead of attempting to apply overwhelming force to break an object, we sublimated it instead, applying an influence that did not challenge the internal constraints of the obstacle.
 The obstacle therefore does not respond as a whole and instead its constituent objects respond individually as if in a connective.
 While this approach may not have very dramatic effects, if the sublimating influence carried a vibration the constituent objects could connectively mimic the vibration and any signal it carried, while the obstacle as a whole remained unresponsive to and unthreatened by it.